Cookie (novel): Plot

-Despite her name, Beauty Cookson is a plain, timid girl who is nicknamed "ugly" by her peers at school, especially by her main bully, Skye.
+Despite her name, 11 year-old Beauty Cookson is a plain, timid girl who is nicknamed "ugly" by her peers at school, especially by her main bully, Skye.
 Worse than the teasing in the playground, though, is the unpredictable criticism from her emotionally abusive father, Gerry Cookson.
 She is frequently berated for breaking any of his house rules, as well as for her lack of looks and confidence, even though she is a wealthy girl who lives in a large, beautifully decorated house and attends a private school.
 Her only source of kindness at home is her mother, Dilys "Dilly" Cookson.
 Beauty adores rabbits, although Gerry forbids her from having pets.
 Her favorite television show is "Rabbit Hutch", a show for young children about a man, Sam, and his pet rabbit, Lily.

 Beauty has no friends at all at school.
 The only student that is nice to her is Rhona, Skye's best friend.
 However, Rhona desperately wants to be friends with Beauty, which she reveals one day when Skye is at a dentist appointment.
 Finally, Beauty is invited to a birthday party Rhona is holding.
 For the birthday party, Gerry forces her to get corkscrew curls, and popular bullies Skye, Arabella and Emily develop a new nickname for her: Ugly Corkscrew.
+The ringlets are ultimately spoiled when Skye dunks Beauty underwater in Rhona's pool, and Gerry claims Beauty looks uglier than ever.

 Beauty tells her mother about the teasing and Dilly decides to learn how to bake cookies, even though she is an awful cook, in the hope that Beauty will be given a new nickname, Cookie (a play on her surname, Cookson).
-Gradually, both Beauty and Dilly get the hang of making cookies and become wondrous at it.
-Gerry refuses to acknowledge any of this completely doubting Dilly's ability to cook anything at all.
+Gradually, both Beauty and Dilly get the hang of making cookies and become very good at it.
+Gerry refuses to acknowledge any of this or try any of the cookies, completely doubting Dilly's ability to cook anything at all.

 Beauty's birthday is approaching and she is dreading it, however Gerry appears to turn over a new leaf and act like an ideal father.
-Gerry arranges a birthday feast and organizes tickets for all of the girls in her class to see a stage show called 'Birthday Bonanza', with a chauffeur driven limousine to escort them there.
-Her mother buys a beautiful Victorian-style dress for her, and Beauty invites all the girls, including Skye, and Dilly decides to give out cookies at the end of the party, which Gerry spitefully crushes into crumbs.
+Gerry arranges a birthday feast and organizes tickets for all of the girls in her class to see a stage show called 'Birthday Bonanza', with a chauffeur-driven limousine to escort them there.
+Her mother buys a beautiful Victorian-style dress for her, and Beauty invites all the girls, including Skye.
 Rhona gives Beauty a pet rabbit, which she names 'Birthday'.
-The party soon becomes miserable when, at the show, Beauty feels too shy to go onstage (the show is to celebrate people's birthdays), and Gerry shouts at her in the limousine after all the girls leave.
+The party soon becomes miserable, Dilly decides to give out cookies at the end of the party, but Gerry spitefully crushes them into crumbs.
+At the show, Beauty feels too shy to join in (the show is to celebrate people's birthdays and the birthday kids are invited onstage), and Gerry shouts at her in the limousine after all the girls leave.